 Find out why a coronary artery bypass graft (CABG) may be needed, plus what the procedure involves, how long it takes to recover and the associated risks.

-Find out about coronary heart disease (CHD), including the main symptoms, causes and treatments.
+Find out about coronary heart disease (CHD), including the main symptoms, causes, treatments and prevention.
 CHD is a major cause of death in the UK and worldwide.

 Read about corticobasal degeneration (CBD), a rare condition where brain cells become damaged over time and certain sections of the brain start to shrink.

 Read about counselling, a talking therapy that can help with a range of mental and emotional problems, including stress, anxiety and depression.